sandipkatel/Doodle-Art-Sketch-to-Artwork-Converter/README.md

 yarn dev  # or npm run dev
 ```

-Open your favorite browser at `http://localhost:8080`, the site is there.
+Open your browser at and enter `http://localhost:8080`, you will see everything there.

 ## Authors

 Sandip Katel, Yujal Shrestha, Sharad Pokharel

 ## License
-Copyright © 2018, Doodle-Art

 Released under the [MIT License](https://opensource.org/licenses/MIT).